vedph/cadmus_core/Doc/adding-parts.md

     }

     /// <summary>
-    /// Returns a <see cref="String" /> that represents this instance.
+    /// Converts to string.
     /// </summary>
     /// <returns>
-    /// A <see cref="String" /> that represents this instance.
+    /// A <see cref="string" /> that represents this instance.
     /// </returns>
     public override string ToString()
     {